Coronation of Queen Victoria

 The coronation of Victoria as queen of the United Kingdom took place on Thursday, 28 June 1838, just over a year after she succeeded to the throne of the United Kingdom at the age of 18.
 The ceremony was held in Westminster Abbey after a public procession through the streets from Buckingham Palace, to which the Queen returned later as part of a second procession.

 Planning for the coronation, led by the prime minister, Lord Melbourne, began at Cabinet level in March 1838.
 In the face of various objections from numerous parties, the Cabinet announced on Saturday, 7 April, that the coronation would be at the end of the parliamentary session in June.
 It was budgeted at £70,000, which was more than double the cost of the "cut-price" 1831 coronation, but considerably less than the £240,000 spent when George IV was crowned in July 1821.
 A key element of the plan was presentation of the event to a wider public.

 By 1838, the newly built railways were able to deliver huge numbers of people into London and it has been estimated that some 400,000 visitors arrived to swell the crowds who thronged the streets while the two processions took place and filled the parks where catering and entertainment were provided.
 Hyde Park was the scene of a huge fair, including a balloon ascent.
 The fair was scheduled to take place over two days, but was in the end extended by popular demand to four days.
 Green Park featured a firework display the night after the ceremony.
 The coronation coincided with a period of fine weather and the whole event was generally considered a great success by both the press and the wider public, although those inside the Abbey witnessed a good deal of mishap and confusion, largely due to lack of rehearsal time.
-In the country at large, there was considerable opposition to the coronation by Radicals, especially in the North of England.
+In the country at large, there was opposition to the coronation by Radicals, especially in the North of England.